hmsaleem/redditPANDA_dev/README.md

 Finally, you also need `user_agent`.
 Again, this field can be anything you want.
 Make sure it is descriptive, unique and contains your username.
 For example `A subreddit scraper by u/test`.

 Note: Panda runs in `read only` mode, providing access to Reddit like a logged out user.

+### NOTE:
+Update the config file with relevant details before running.
+Use the monitor script to fire off PANDA. monitor makes sure to restart PANDA if it crashers!